AglayaSukhobskaya/user_registration_and_loging/README.md

 ## Running the application
 Run application: method main() from class ***com.sukhobskaia.TestTask.TestTaskApplication***.

-Open any brouser you have and enter the following addresse: **http://localhost:8080/**
+Open any brouser you have and enter the following address: **http://localhost:8080/**

 If everything is done correctly, the loging page will open: **http://localhost:8080/auth/login**